The supermarket has ditched free papers in favour of personalised offers.

 What is MyWaitrose?

-The loyalty scheme has gone through a few iterations over the years, but essentially remains the same.
-Rather than earn points, you get discounts and vouchers to spend in-store.
-The idea of the revamp is that the vouchers will be based on your previous purchases.
+The loyalty scheme has gone through a few iterations over the years.
+The key difference to other schemes is that rather than earn points, you get discounts and vouchers to spend in-store.

 When you sign up you can request a plastic card, or just use a digital card on your phone.
 To take advantage of the offers you need to scan this card at the till.
-If you’re shopping online it’ll automatically be applied – as long as you’re signed into your account.
+If you’re shopping online the card will automatically be applied – as long as you’re signed into your account.

 Every Wednesday you’ll receive a new selection of discount vouchers.
-I’m usually shown a choice of six, though terms and conditions say you will be shown two, four or six options.
+I’m usually shown a choice of six, though you could see more or less.

 Vouchers will be based on your shopping history, so you’ll need to make sure you scan your card for any to appear.
 So the more you scan the card, the greater the variety of offers you’ll see.
 New users might have to wait two to five weeks before this happens.

-You’ll also get additional discounts.
-For example, at launch there’s 20% off selected counters in-store, either fish, meat, deli or cheese.
-It’ll change weekly.
+You’ll also get access to additional discounts.
+For example, at there’s 20% off selected counters in-store, either fish, meat, deli or cheese.
+And money off dry cleaning too.

 How to choose your vouchers